On November 29, 2006, 53-year-old David Dulin was fatally shot in the head during a robbery in his home in Hurley, Missouri.

 Lawyers for Stewart filed a motion for a new trial and presented evidence that Seaman had made admissions that he killed Dulin shortly after the murder.
 The motion for new trial was denied, but on May 25, 2010, the Missouri Supreme Court vacated the conviction and ordered a new trial, citing the newly discovered evidence.

 On December 3, 2010, prosecutors dismissed charges against Stewart and released him from prison.
 Days later, Stone County authorities charged Seaman, 36, with Dulin’s murder.
+In March 2012, Seaman pled guilty to murder and was sentenced to 21 1/2 years in prison.

 – Maurice Possley